Skip to content

 Upload VHD to Azure

-2. Create a new storage account or use an existing one
+• Create a new storage account or select an existing one.

-3. Create a new container in the storage account or use an existing one
+• Create a new container or use an existing container.

 Create an Image on Azure

-Before creating a virtual machine, an image must be created first using the BlockBox VHD storage blob:
+Before creating a virtual machine, an image must be created:

-1. In your Azure portal, navigate to Images
+1. In the Azure Portal, navigate to Images.

-4. Select the BlockBox VHD as the storage blob
+4. Select the uploaded BlockBox VHD as the source.

 Creating a Virtual Machine